 McMurray Hatchery Blog

-Hatchery News, Updates and Information on Raising Chickens, Ducks, Geese, Turkeys and Other PoultryHow to Introduce New Chickens into your Flock, part 1
+Hatchery News, Updates and Information on Raising Chickens, Ducks, Geese, Turkeys and Other PoultryHow many Chickens are in your Flock?

 [scg_html_flock_integration_series] If you've ever raised chicks then later added them to an existing flock of mature chickens, then you know that it is often an unpleasant experience.
 The older chickens peck the newcomers hard.
 They chase them, and they try to keep...